 Turn1:

 Right from the get go, Draconis Combine (Kurita) players elected to bring in their Battalion Command Lance gambling that the large bump in long range firepower was worth giving the Lyran Commonwealth (Steiner) players five points from the start.
 Beginning in the North (top of the large overhead photos) the DC units rushed full speed in mass on the LC’s right flank.
 The only exception being the Battalion Command Lance which had to start in the river canyon slogging their way toward the action.
 The LC provided a static defense and elected not to move.
 They had split their units into two sectors—right flank on a small hill just south of the river and left flank on the bluffs overlooking the main highway and the river.
 The right flank was comprised of a lance of Goblin Tanks, one lance of training mechs, and two Warrior helicopters modified with LRMs rather than auto canons.
 While the left flank was comprised of a lace of Scorpion Tanks, two Demolishers, two Manticores, and a lance of training mechs.
 The only exceptions were three platoons of infantry scattered about and a Zeus piloted by the Skondia Militia commander who hung back near the aircraft hangers in the rear.
+You can see the complete force count here and the victory conditions here.

 Turn 2: